whoisYoges/magic-arch-installer/README.md

 For [mobile broadband connection check here](https://wiki.archlinux.org/title/Mobile_broadband_modem#ModemManager).

+### *Note: filenames must be same as original.
+Changing the filename when downloading script breaks the script.*
 ### For UEFI Installation Type
 2 a. get uefi-base-install.sh in your installation media.
 ```